My RLSS UK

 Mitigation

-Trainer Assessor is related to the candidate (for trainer-assessed qualifications)
+Trainer assessor is related to the candidate (for trainer-assessed qualifications)

-An alternative Trainer Assessor should be sought
+An alternative trainer assessor must be sought

 or